Title VI - Native American Education

 - Provide afterschool academic and cultural programs in partnership with school and community agencies.

-The roles of the staff have been created in collaboration with the Title VI Parent Advisory Committee.
-Staff will provide direct academic assistance to students in areas of need.
-They will identify school and community resources for student support (i.e., the practices and programs that populate the Framework) - both those targeted to Indian students and those intended for the general population.
-Staff will work to link students with appropriate resources and will communicate with teachers and families of Native American children.
-Thus, they will create a bridge between schools and families.
+The roles of the staff have been created to work in collaboration with the Title VI Parent Committee.
+Staff will provide direct academic assistance to students in need and will identify school and community resources for student.
+Staff will work to link students with appropriate resources and will communicate with teachers and families of Native American children thus creating a bridge between schools and families.

 Native American Teacher Leader